-Here’s a checklist for how middle aged women can have the healthiest year ever:
+Here’s a checklist of middle aged women’s health tips so you can have the healthiest year ever:

 1. If you have a goal of losing weight, be sure to include in your circle of friends others who have successfully reached a healthy weight.
 Dr. Nicholas Christakis, a researcher at Harvard Medical School, has shown us that one’s likelihood of becoming obese is more closely correlated with who your friends are than with what you eat.